 Download for free from:

 Often, apprentices have completed their education after GCSE’s or A-levels (and now, anyone of any age including graduates can become apprentices too) and are propelled along a fast learning curve.
-They will devote 20% of their time on off-the-job ‘formal’ learning … and will enhance their skills to add additional value to their position in your business.
+They will devote 20% of their time to off-the-job ‘formal’ learning … and will enhance their skills to add additional value to their position in your business.

-Taking on apprentices can also help to give your business a boost and in productivity and can free up your more experienced staff from other important tasks.
+Taking on apprentices can also help to give your business a boost and in productivity and can free up your more experienced employees from other important tasks.
 In England, 75% of businesses reported that taking on an apprentice has enhanced the quality of their service or product.